 Federal law determines the amount Members pay to be covered.
 It also determines the length of time that coverage is continued.
 Appendix B in this EOC has more detailed information about your rights under COBRA.
 See Appendix B.

-Continuation Coverage Under Massachusetts State Law - Applies only to Group Contracts
+Continuation Coverage Under Massachusetts State Law

 In Massachusetts there is a law which provides Members the right to continue health coverage if they lose their eligibility for any of the following reasons: